ncatlab/nlab-content/pages/9/4/2/8/8249/content.md

 hence that both rows are [[nLab:exact sequence|exact]].
 And dually for right exact functors.

-We record the following immediate consequence of this definition (which in the literature is often taken to be the definition).
+We record the following immediate consequence of this definition (which, in the literature, is often taken to be the definition).

 +-- {: .num_prop #LeftRightExactFunctorsCharacterizedByExactSequences}
 ###### Proposition

 If $F$ is a left exact functor, then for every [[nLab:exact sequence]] of the form

 $$
-  0 \to A \to B \to C
+  0 \to A \to B \to C,
 $$

 also